Bradford Young

 Bradford Marcel Young, A.S.C (born July 6, 1977) is an American cinematographer.
-He is best known for his work on Selma, When They See Us, A Most Violent Year, Solo: A Star Wars Story and Arrival, which earned him a nomination for an Academy Award.
+He is best known for his work on the films Selma, A Most Violent Year (both 2014), Arrival (2016)—which earned him a nomination for an Academy Award for Best Cinematography—and Solo: A Star Wars Story (2018), as well as the Netflix miniseries When They See Us (2019).

 Early life and background

 Young spent his early years in Louisville, Kentucky, where he attended The Brown School and Central High School.
 He moved to Chicago at age 15 to live with his father.
 He received early artistic inspiration by the works of Romare Bearden, Jacob Lawrence, and Aaron Douglas.
 Although he intended to study writing, he studied film at Howard University, where he was influenced by Haile Gerima.
 His first film project at Howard was a group project, a black and white silent film shot on a Canon Super 8.
 Working on set with filmmaking colleagues at Howard was his introduction to film.
 Prior to moving to Washington, D.C. for college, Young says "the only reason I cared about movies was how most people cared about movies.
 I liked watching them."
 As a youth, he went to the theater to see Spike Lee films with his family.